noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

     - tuples always have a fixed length based on its length when instantiated
     - are not a subtype of arrays, thus cant be used where one is expected & vice versa
     - only posses immutable array methods
+  - nominal types: hides the implementation details of a type, and only exposes the public interface

 ## flow usage
   - `// @flow` typecheck this file